OCLC Control Number

 Initial synchronization and ongoing maintenance of OCLC Control Numbers within your local system is necessary when implementing WorldCat Local or WorldCat Navigator, as "consistently indexed" OCLC Control Numbers are required for WorldCat Local and WorldCat Navigator to work.

-For more information, visit the WorldCat Local Web site, read " Batchload Solutions for Bibliographic Records Quick Reference," or contact OCLC.
+For more information, visit the WorldCat Local website, read the Batchload solutions for bibliographic records quick reference guide or contact OCLC.

 - The Cross Reference (XREF) Report